-- (1) Wash the terminal with hot water if it is contaminated, and apply grease to the terminals after washing. - A Battery gas can explode.
-Keep sparks and flames away from batteries. - Always wear protective glasses when working with batteries. - ▲ Do not stain clothes or skin with electrolyte as it is acid.
+(1) Wash the terminal with hot water if it is contaminat-

+- ▲ Battery gas can explode.
+Keep sparks and flames away from batteries. - A Always wear protective glasses when working with batteries. - ▲ Do not stain clothes or skin with electrolyte as it is acid.